raheelshah31/Classmate/README.md

 > Something I have been working on as a project for a course that I took.
 Will be a good example to start with Firebase, Paperonboarding , SwiftIcons and if you planning to build a Chat Application.This is just a skeleton, and uses mock API's for most parts.
 You will still want a App Server to serve as your messaging backend.
 A complete tutorial for the same could be found on Firebase website.

-A Anonymous chat App using Firebase- Remote DB , Cloud messaaging, Remote Config, Invites, Alamofire, SwiftIcons,SwiftJSON, Paper Onbarding
+A Anonymous chat App using Firebase- Remote DB, Cloud messaaging, Remote Config, Invites, Alamofire, SwiftIcons, SwiftJSON, Paper Onbarding

 ![alt text](https://preview.ibb.co/bSnv6x/Artboard.png "App Screenshots")